microsoft/winrtc/docs/README.md

 <img alt="WinRTC architecture" src="https://raw.githubusercontent.com/microsoft/winrtc/documentation-edits/doc/images/WinRTC_Architecture.png">

-You will notice two distinct layers.

-    1. Browser developers will be interested in the WebRTC C++ API and the capture/render hooks at their disposal.

-    2. Web App developers will be interested in the Web API.
+You will notice the different scenarios in which WinRTC is used.
+For deeper look at our architecture, check out the FAQ!

 ## Installing and running WinRTC